-For business it is an easy and stable tool that can be added directly to a website and ensure that customers can reach you directly in one click even if they are off social media or Instagram/Facebook/Google services are down.
+For business it is an easy and stable tool that can be added directly to the website and ensure that customers can reach you directly in one click even if they are off social media or Instagram/Facebook/Google services are down.

 And for everyone:

-- flexible. it offers both group chats and one-on-one conversations.
+- flexible.
+It offers both group chats and one-on-one conversations.

 - simple the interface is simplicity as it is.

 - decentralized anyone, in principle, can set up an IRC network*.